7+ Best Microlearning Platforms

 The term “microlearning” is used in education to explain a strategy of breaking down topics into short-form, stand-alone units.

-In fact, studies have shown that a strong onboarding process can improve new hire retention by 82% and productivity by over 70%.
+Studies have shown that a strong onboarding process can improve new hire retention by 82% and productivity by over 70%.

 The key things to look out for – which we’ve verified all the tools we’ve reviewed in this post has – are: